graker/smssimple/README.md

-# SMSSimple API integration
+# SMSimple API integration

-Drupal 7 module integrating API of [SMSSimple](http://www.smsimple.ru/) message service.
+Drupal 7 module integrating [SMSimple](http://www.smsimple.ru/) message service API.

-Code in `api` directory is provided by SMSSimple with little modifications made here.
+Code in `api` directory is provided by SMSSimple with little to no modifications made here.

 ## Usage